 Why build a financial wellbeing strategy for your organisation?

-This might be controversial but “wellbeing” has become a buzz word over the last 12 months.
-For employers, the pandemic has accelerated a need for them to implement or revamp their wellbeing strategies but how many can truly say they’re making a positive impact on the lives of their employees as oppose to a tick box exercise?
+For employers, the pandemic has accelerated a need for them to implement or revamp their wellbeing strategies but how many can truly say they’re making a positive impact on the lives of their employees as oppose to completing a tick box exercise?

 If done correctly, an effective wellbeing strategy can have positive impacts.
 What company doesn’t want to increase the wellbeing of their people?
 Become more attractive when looking to employ and retain highly qualified employees?
 Become more profitable through having people who consistently perform at their best?